akpansari/akpansari.github.io/about.md

 I am comfortable presenting to an audience and working side by side with application developers while coordinating activities with teams of diverse internal and external stakeholders.

+I believe that if we know something, we should publish it on the web for the other people to learn from.

 ### Contact me

 [ankit@startleventures.com](mailto:email@domain.com)